tilkinsc/COTP/README.md

 A simple One Time Password (OTP) library in C/C++

 Fully compatible with Authy and Google Authenticator.
-Full support for QR code URL is provided.
+Full support for QR Code URI is provided.
+Does not support generating QR Code images.

 ## Libraries Needed

 In order to utilize this library, you may want the following libraries:
 * OpenSSL (-lcrypto) is recommended.
-There is a test file which has all that mess already sorted out for you.
+There is a test file, which has all that setup mess already sorted out for you.

 ## Configuration